xabigarde/chris_turtlebot_flexible_navigation/README.md

  * Other launch files include the Willow Garage office model

 `roslaunch chris_turtlebot_bringup chris_turtlebot_gazebo.launch`
- * Starts the simulated CHRISlab Turtlebot with a Hokuyo URG-04LX Lidar and Kinect 3D Sensor
+ * Starts the simulated CHRISlab Turtlebot with a YDLIDAR X4 Lidar and Kinect 3D Sensor
  * Places the simulated robot in an existing Gazebo simulation that must be started first.